-Over 800 women are diagnosed with cervical cancer each year.
-The risk of a woman being diagnosed by age 85 is 1 in 152.
+There were 898 new cases of cervical cancer diagnosed in Australia in 2014.
+The risk of a woman being diagnosed by age 85 is 1 in 155.

 Early changes in cervical cells rarely cause symptoms.
 If early cell changes develop into cervical cancer, the most common signs include:

 - menstrual bleeding that is longer or heavier than usual

 - bleeding after intercourse

 - pain during intercourse

 - unusual vaginal discharge

 - low back pain.